 - Give them plenty of opportunity to connect with the baby.
 Ask them to talk and sing to the baby, and feel it kicking as they rub cream into your belly.
 This is also a beautiful, intimate time to share with your soon-to-be big brother or sister.

-- Subscribe to an online pregnancy app (like BabyCenter) and share updates (the baby is now growing fingernails; it can hear your voice; it can see light, so let’s shine a torch on the belly).
+- Subscribe to an online pregnancy app and share updates (the baby is now growing fingernails; it can hear your voice; it can see light, so let’s shine a torch on the belly, and so on).

 - Arrange a person that the child knows and feels comfortable with to look after them while you give birth.